ChiragAgg5k/suraksha-ai/docs/milestone 2.md

 ### Week 5
 - We are going to add some more features to the web interface this week in order to improve our application's functionality and user experience.
 Real-time video streaming from cameras or other sources will be implemented by two team members, giving users the ability to feed live video and receive object detection and classification results in real-time.
 - To guarantee a seamless and effective video transmission, they will investigate and put into practice suitable streaming protocols and strategies.
 The remaining two members of the team will work on interactive result visualisation, which will entail showing confidence scores, bounding boxes, and object labels right on the input images or video frames.
 - They will investigate tools or methods for overlaying this data in a way that is clear and easy to use.
-A  secure user authentication system will also be implemented by  members of the team utilising industry-standard techniques like hashing and salting passwords or integrating with third-party authentication providers (like OAuth).
+A  secure user authentication system will also be implemented by  members of the team utilizing industry-standard techniques like hashing and salting passwords or integrating with third-party authentication providers (like OAuth).
 - We will record in our project diary the specifics of the implementation, the choices we made regarding the design, and any difficulties or lessons we ran across this week.

 ### Week 6
 - Our team's main goal for this week is to thoroughly test our web application to make sure it works as intended and meets all project specifications.
 A thorough testing plan that includes user acceptability, performance, and functional testing
 - .
 The team members will oversee functional testing, which entails confirming that all of our application's features and functionalities operate as intended.
 To cover a range of scenarios, including various input data types, edge cases, and error conditions, they will create test cases .
 - We will test our application's performance, which will help us find and fix any bottlenecks or performance problems.
-- We will measure metrics like response times, resource utilisation, and scalability by simulating various load conditions using tools or techniques.
+- We will measure metrics like response times, resource utilization, and scalability by simulating various load conditions using tools or techniques.
 Feedback from stakeholders or possible users will be gathered as part of the user acceptance testing process .
 - The team members will assemble a representative sample of users and have them interact with our application in order to gather critical information about usability, user experience, and potential areas for improvement.
 - We will document the entire testing process, including the test plan, test cases, and results.
 We will also log any issues or bugs discovered during testing, as well as any related solutions or workarounds.

 ### Week 7
 - This week, our group will concentrate on enhancing the project's performance through the investigation of methods like GPU acceleration, parallelization, and model quantization.
 - Model quantization techniques, which involve decreasing the accuracy of the weights and activations of the neural network model to produce smaller models and faster inference times, will be studied and put into practice by team members. we will look into methods such as post-training quantization or quantization-aware training.
-- In order to maximise the available hardware resources and expedite processing times, members will focus on parallelization, which involves splitting up the computational workload among several processors or cores.
+- In order to maximizxwe the available hardware resources and expedite processing times, members will focus on parallelization, which involves splitting up the computational workload among several processors or cores.
 - We will look into frameworks or libraries for parallel processing that we can incorporate into our project.
-The members of the team will also look into ways to use specialised hardware libraries like CUDA to take advantage of GPU acceleration, which can result in notable performance increases for computationally demanding tasks like object detection and image processing.
+The members of the team will also look into ways to use specialized hardware libraries like CUDA to take advantage of GPU acceleration, which can result in notable performance increases for computationally demanding tasks like object detection and image processing.
-- We will record the optimisation strategies we investigate, the implementation specifics, and the performance improvements attained, along with benchmarking data, code samples, and any lessons or difficulties we ran into.
+- We will record the optimization strategies we investigate, the implementation specifics, and the performance improvements attained, along with benchmarking data, code samples, and any lessons or difficulties we ran into.

 ### Week 8
 - This week, our team will configure the required infrastructure and get our project ready for deployment.